Nanaimo2013/NansOS/CONTRIBUTING.md

 ## 🌟 Welcome!

 First off, thank you for considering contributing to NansOS!
-It's people like you that make NansOS such a great tool.
+It's people like you that help make NansOS better.

 <table>
 <tr>